harvard-tabula/frontend/pages/privacy/index.md

----
-title: Privacy
+# Privacy
----

-#### Tabula exists to improve the college experience of SEAS students at Harvard.
+> Tabula exists to improve the college experience of SEAS students at Harvard.
 We will never sell, share or otherwise transmit your data to third parties.

 ## What we collect
 The only data we require is your `@college` email address.
 Everything else you choose to give us is optional, but will obviously improve your experience.